Warning: This post contains spoilers for Stranger Things.

 In the teaser clip that dropped just minutes into the new year, Netflix built out the show’s throwback essence with footage of the late Dick Clark holding court for the New Year’s Eve ball drop in 1985, when the story takes place.
 (Our view is eventually flipped upside down, a visual echo of the Upside Down naturally.)

-What are the Stranger Things Season 3 episode titles?
+What do we know about the Stranger Things season 3 plot?

 The Stranger Things season 3 teaser that dropped in December revealed the eight episode titles for the upcoming season in the hit show’s trademark red glowing font.